Maintenance operations

 Use our dedicated endpoints or the Merchant Portal to perform maintenance operations on existing transactions for any given scenario.

-• You can perform all maintenance operations described below manually in the Merchant Portal.
-Read the dedicated chapter in our Merchant Portal guide to learn more.
+- You can perform all maintenance operations described below also both via the Merchant Portal and integration method Batch.
+Read the dedicated chapters in the respective guides to learn more:

 Capture payments